 - After mix has set up form into cone shaped croquettes

-- Dust croquettes in seasoned flour, eggwash (egg and milk) and then into seasoned bread crumbs.
+- Dust croquettes in flour seasoned with salt and pepper, then into the egg wash (egg and milk) and then into the seasoned bread crumbs. (this is a typical breading station)

 - Saute croquettes in olive oil, turning until all sides have been lightly browned.